auth0/docs/articles/server-apis/java-spring-security-api.md

 * Spring Security 4.0.1
 :::

-<%= include('../_includes/_package', {
-  pkgRepo: 'auth0-spring-security-api',
-  pkgBranch: 'master',
-  pkgPath: 'examples/auth0-spring-security-api-sample',
-  pkgFilePath: 'examples/auth0-spring-security-api-sample/src/main/resources/auth0.properties',
-  pkgType: 'replace'
-}) %>
+You can download a sample project [here](https://github.com/auth0-samples/auth0-spring-security-api-sample).

-**If you have an existing application, please follow the steps below.**
+If you have an existing application, please follow the steps below.

 ### 1. Add Auth0 Spring Security API dependency